 This is far from an ideal option as the bus is generally packed and is extremely inconvenient if carrying more than hand luggage or if you’re travelling with children.
 The arrival point in Benidorm is also likely to be a long way from where you’re staying.

-Without a doubt the most convenient option is to pre-book a shuttle transfer from Alicante Airport to Benidorm.
+Without a doubt the most convenient option is to pre-book a private transfer from Alicante Airport to Benidorm.
 Prices are very reasonable and you’ll be taken to the door of your accommodation.
-Shared shuttle transfers are the cheapest option but private transfers can also be arranged.

 Alicante Airport Taxis